Adobe Lightroom / Photoshop / Photoshop Elements:

 First Choice : Adobe Photoshop Lightroom / Photoshop

 Second Choice : Canon Digital Photo Professional

-Why : Lightroom is unbeatable with the all the Canon digital SLRs I’ve tested so far including the Canon EOS 40D at high ISO’s, and, provided you stick with it through the horrible “Library” section and actually manage to import your pictures, this is an amazing package which quite simply is the best option for the Canon 40D above 400 ISO.
-Up to 400 ISO Canon’s own DPP is very good, but at 800 ISO and above Lightroom / Photoshop is the best choice for the Canon 40D.
+Why : Lightroom is unbeatable with the all the Canon digital SLRs I’ve tested so far especially with the Canon 20D and 30D, and, provided you stick with it through the horrible “Library” section and actually manage to import your pictures, this is an amazing package which quite simply is the best option for the Canon 30D at any ISO.

 Suggested Settings >>